 The Ebbinghaus Forgetting Curve describes the decline in memory when there is no attempt to retain the new information.
 Any strategy that is designed to increase retention will challenge the decline in memory and flatten the forgetting curve.

-Repeated Retrieval Practice
+Repeated Retrieval Practise

-The most effective way to challenge the forgetting curve is through repeated retrieval practice.
+The most effective way to challenge the forgetting curve is through repeated retrieval practise.
 The first attempt to retrieve the new information should be soon after it was originally learnt, with subsequent retrievals becoming increasingly spread out over longer time periods (spaced repetition).

 Each successful retrieval increases the number of cues associated with the information, which flattens the forgetting curve and makes it possible to extend the length of time between future retrievals.